abstractalgorithms/abstractalgorithms.github.io/_posts/2023-11-17-learning-reactjs-series-a-comprehensive-guide-for-beginners.md

 In the first installment, we'll cover the fundamentals of ReactJS, including setting up your development environment, understanding JSX, and creating your first React component.

+- Installation and IDE Setup
+- What is JSX
+- Create first react application

 ### Part 2: Components and Props

 Learn about the core building blocks of React applications: components.
 We'll explore the concept of props (properties) and how they facilitate communication between components.

+- What is a React component
+- Different ways to create a React Component
+- How props is used to communicating data between React components

 ### Part 3: State and Lifecycle

 Understand the importance of state in React applications and discover how to manage component lifecycles.
 This part will delve into class components and functional components with hooks.

+- What is a React State and how it is managed in a react application
+- Lifecycle of a React components
+- Class component vs Function component
+- What are the React hooks and why it is used

 ### Part 4: Handling Forms and Events

 Explore how React handles user input through forms and events.
 Learn about controlled components and gain insights into handling various user interactions.

+- React forms and event handling
+- Controlled Component and un Controlled Component
+- Handling user interactions in React

 ### Part 5: Routing in React

 Dive into React Router to enable navigation in your single-page applications.
 Understand how to set up routes, navigate between pages, and pass parameters.

+- What is React Router
+- Enabling navigations in a single page application using React
+- Setting up routes, navigation paths and parameter passing

 ### Part 6: State Management with Redux

 Delve into state management using Redux, a predictable state container for JavaScript applications.
 Learn how to manage the state of your entire application in a centralized store.

+- State management approaches using React
+- Local Storage, Session Storage
+- What is Redux and how to use it to manage state in React applications

 ## How to Use This Series